-Whether you wander beside the river, cross the exposed purple heights of the heather moorland or explore the woodland nature trails, there is something for everyone.
+Whether you wander beside or a paddle in the river, cross the exposed purple heights of the heather moorland or explore the woodland nature trails, there is something for everyone.
 With the Welly Walk Woodland Adventure Trail (not suitable for prams!), the stepping stones over the river and the numerous seasonal extras on offer, Bolton Abbey makes a great day out!
 The cafe is well stocked if you are hungry or thirsty with ice creams being available at both the shop & the kiosk!

 Buttercups is a fun family venue which allows you and your child(ren) to play and relax and sample delicious food, which is made fresh every day.